-After A Formal Complaint is Filed - Respondent
+After a Formal Complaint is Filed - Respondent

-- F. If the respondent is under the age of 18, the circumstances will be evaluated in order to determine whether law enforcement, parent, legal guardian, or other emergency contact will be made. - G. The respondent may receive supportive measures after reporting an incident.
+- A. If the respondent is under the age of 18, the circumstances will be evaluated in order to determine whether law enforcement, parent, legal guardian, or other emergency contact will be made. - B. The respondent may receive supportive measures after reporting an incident.
 These measures include but are not limited to: no contact orders, relocation of residence, rescheduling of class sections.
-Supportive Measures are administered by the Title IX coordinator. - H. Respondents are not to be retaliated against.
-Retaliation is defined as a strike back against an accusation, a form of revenge or reaction, or an additional act of discrimination based on the complaint filed. - I. The investigation and hearing will be conducted in a timely manner. - J. The respondent has the right to request an appeal on the grounds of improper procedure, new or previously unavailable, or compelling information related to the case.
+Supportive Measures are administered by the Title IX coordinator. - C. Respondents are not to be retaliated against.
+Retaliation is defined as a strike back against an accusation, a form of revenge or reaction, or an additional act of discrimination based on the complaint filed. - D. Respondents will be notified of the allegations of sexual harassment, including sufficient details as known at the time. - E. The investigation and hearing will be conducted in a timely manner. - F. The respondent has the right to request an appeal on the grounds of improper procedure, new or previously unavailable, or compelling information related to the case.